DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - security controls, countermeasures, and safeguards can be implemented administratively, logically / technically, or physically
       - these 3 categories should be implemented in a conceptual layered defense-in-depth manner to provide maximum benefit
       - based on the concept that policies (part of administrative controls) drive all aspects of security and thus form the initial protection layer around assets
-      - Defense in depth is simply the use of multiple controls in a series.
+      - **Defense in depth** is simply the use of multiple controls in a series.
 No one control can protect against all possible threats.
 Using a multilayered solution allows for numerous, different controls to guard against whatever threats come to pass.
+      - Defense in depth states that organizations should have overlapping security controls designed to meet the same security objectives whenever possible.
+This approach provides security in the event of a single control failure.
-Some of the terms that relate to or are based on defense in depth include: Layering, Classifications, Zones, Realms, Compartments, Silos, Segmentations, Lattice structure, Protection rings
+      - Some of the terms that relate to or are based on defense in depth include: Layering, Classifications, Zones, Realms, Compartments, Silos, Segmentations, Lattice structure, Protection rings
       - then, logical and technical controls provide protection against logical attacks and exploits
       - then, physical controls provide protection against real-world physical attacks against facilities and devices
 - 1.10.5 Applicable types of controls (e.g., preventive, detective, corrective)